 There are a few types of gap health insurance.
 We discuss them below.

 The first option gives you a pot of money, say $5,000, annually.
 You would then draw on this money to pay for any deductibles, copays, and coinsurance.

 The next type pays per a scheduled benefit.
 It is similar to a hospital indemnity plan as we have discussed before.
 It pays out for any covered accident, critical illness, or hospital confinement.
 For example, a $5,000 benefit will go towards any eligible accident, critical illness, or hospital expense.

 You submit your out-of-pocket costs to the carrier, typically via an online submission.
 Alternatively, you can fax or mail your information.
 The carrier then pays back your eligible out-of-pocket costs.

 The first type is usually the most expensive as it will pay whenever you have an eligible out-of-pocket cost.
-The cost of these plans is usually 40% of the benefit.
-For example, if you select a $3,000 benefit (i.e. pot of money), you can expect to pay around $70 per month for this type of policy with a $10,000 benefit.
+A family of 5 (parents and three children) can expect to pay around $70 per month for this type of policy with a $10,000 benefit.

 The second is usually the least expensive as it is just like any hospital indemnity plan.